 First light revealed the looming mountains of the PNG mainland to port, and a series of small islands to starboard.
-Three spinner dolphins piloted the ship towards China Strait, the old trading sea route between Australia and Japan and China, and by breakfast we were anchored off the tiny island of Samarai in PNG’s Milne Bay Province.
-Samarai was once the “Jewel of the Pacific”, colonial Papua’s second-largest town, graced with manicured gardens and waterfront promenades, stately planter’s homes and two-storey wooden hotels; but it was largely destroyed in 1942, ahead of the Japanese advance, and has never recovered its former glory.
+Three spinner dolphins piloted the ship towards the China Strait, an old trading sea route between Australia, Japan and China, and by breakfast we were anchored off the tiny island of Samarai in PNG’s Milne Bay Province.
+Samarai was once the ‘Jewel of the Pacific’, colonial Papua’s second-largest town, graced with manicured gardens and waterfront promenades, stately planter’s homes and two-storey wooden hotels; but it was largely destroyed in 1942 ahead of the Japanese advance, and has never recovered its former glory.

-We were joined at Samarai by Alex Paira from Melanesian Tourist Services who was an essential part of the operation as he and his colleagues provide the critical link between the Expedition team and local communities.
-Once we had been cleared by PNG Immigration officials coming out of the local provincial capital of Alotau, Captain JB set course for the D’Entrecasteaux Islands, named for the first French explorer to pass through these islands.
-Ahead of lunch, Chris gave a talk on the “Cultures of Papua New Guinea”, describing life amongst communities as diverse as the Hagahai of the Schrader Ranges, the highlands Huli people of Hela Province, the Lihir islanders north of New Ireland, and the famed Trobriand Islanders.
+We were joined in Samarai by Alex Paira from Melanesian Tourist Services who was an essential part of the operation as he and his colleagues provide the critical link between the Expedition team and local communities.
+Once we had been cleared by PNG Immigration officials coming out of the local provincial capital of Alotau, Captain JB set course for the D’Entrecasteaux Islands, named in honour of the first French explorer to pass through these islands.
+Ahead of lunch, Chris gave a talk on the ‘Cultures of Papua New Guinea‘, describing life amongst communities as diverse as the Hagahai of the Schrader Ranges, the highlands’ Huli people of Hela Province, the Lihir islanders north of New Ireland, and the famed Trobriand Islanders.

-At pre-dinner drinks in the Bridge Deck Lounge, Jamie gave a recap of the day’s events and outlined the program for the next day, and after another excellent dinner, the documentary film “First Contact” was screened, on Mick Leahy’s photos and films of his exploration of the PNG Highlands in the 1930s.
+At pre-dinner drinks in the Bridge Deck Lounge, Jamie gave a recap of the day’s events and outlined the program for the next day, and after another excellent dinner, the documentary film ‘First Contact’ was screened, recounting the incredible journey of the Leahy brothers foray into the unexplored interior highlands of New Guinea in 1930.

-Following these performances, most of us were led in small groups along a dirt road to the remarkable Dei Dei hot springs, a series of geysers and steaming and bubbling pools with dramatically different colours ranging from bright yellow to an iridescent blue.
-Stepping carefully around the pools, many of them associated with stories of individuals being scalded to death in the past, as our guides recounted rather brightly, we returned to Palagwa and the cool of the breeze off the sea.
+Following these performances, small groups were led along a dirt road to the remarkable Dei Dei hot springs, a series of geysers and steaming and bubbling pools with dramatically different colours ranging from bright yellow to an iridescent blue.
+Stepping carefully around the pools, many of them associated with stories of individuals being scalded to death in the past as our guides recounted rather brightly, we returned to Palagwa and the cool of the breeze off the sea.
 A smaller group made the short trip to the mission station of Boduya with Alex and Jamie.
 Guests visited the local clinic and school where some much needed supplies and equipment were donated by Coral Expeditions and guests.

-Our group then divided, some returning to the comforts of the ship, others staying to enjoy extended conversations on Dobu, and a third party diving and snorkeling in one of the best spots of the Expedition, above a series of tiny vents releasing streams of warm bubbles.
+Our group then divided, some returning to the comforts of the ship, others staying to enjoy extended conversations on Dobu, and a third party diving and snorkelling in one of the best spots of the expedition, above a series of tiny vents releasing streams of warm bubbles.
 Once back on board guests enjoyed pre-dinner drinks accompanied by a recap of a full day of activities.
-An after-dinner screening of the documentary “Lost Mummies of Papua New Guinea” introduced guests to some of New Guinea’s more unusual secrets.
+An after-dinner screening of the documentary ‘Lost Mummies of Papua New Guinea‘ introduced guests to some of New Guinea’s more unusual secrets.